Pharmacy School Classes

 Pharmacy School

 There are several options after graduating from pharmacy school.
 Some people choose to go directly to work, others choose to do a residency or fellowship.
-Networking becomes extremely important as you get closer to graduation.
+Networking becomes extremely important as students get closer to graduation.

 Key Milestones: